airdaydev/airday/packages/list/readme.md

 ```

 ## Roadmap
+- predict doubles to display in vim mode.
-- Get autoscroller touch version working with other lists
+- Get autoscroller touch version working with other lists on mobile.
 - cmd+d to duplicate
 - Disable placeholder when autoscrolling (coz it's a little janky)